Our events and external engagement

 Location: Pat Hanan Room (207-501), The University of Auckland

-This K-Diaspora colloquium seminar, led by Associate Professor Patsy Y. Iwasaki from the University of Hawai‘i at Hilo, featured her graphic novel Hamakua Hero: A True Plantation Story, which brings to life the story of Katsu Goto, a Japanese migrant in Hawai‘i.
+Associate Professor Patsy Y. Iwasaki discusses her graphic novel Hamakua Hero: A True Plantation Story, which brings to life the story of Katsu Goto, a Japanese migrant in Hawai‘i.
+The session highlights the use of visual storytelling in preserving historical memory and exploring diasporic identity.

 Digital Curation of Humanities Data: Embracing Creative Culture and Art in the AI Era